Probate Q&A Series

 Key Takeaways

-• In North Carolina, dying without a will triggers intestate administration under Chapter 28A.
+• In North Carolina, dying without a will triggers intestate administration, while the intestacy rules themselves are set out in Chapter 29.

-• Heirs can demand an accounting under N.C.
-Gen. Stat. § 28A-24-1 if no clear distribution occurs.
+• Heirs can seek inventories and accountings required by N.C.
+Gen. Stat.
+Chapter 28A if no clear distribution occurs.

-• Heirs may file a motion to compel distribution to enforce intestacy rules.
+• Heirs may petition the clerk to compel proper distribution under intestacy rules.

-• Mediation offers a cost-effective way to resolve family disputes before resorting to litigation.
+• Mediation may help resolve family disputes before further litigation.

 Sorting out estate disputes without a will can overwhelm any family.
 Our attorneys at Pierce Law Group handle intestate administration matters every day.
 If you need to compel fair distribution or address an administrator’s misconduct, let us guide you.
 Contact us at intake@piercelaw.com or call (919) 341-7055 today for a consultation.